MOSTA3D/storebackend/README.md

 ## Installing required dependencies
 you should run `npm install` and the required packages will be installed automatically

-## Requird environment variables with an example for there values
+## Requird environment variables with an example for their values

 DB_USER=user
 DB_PASSWORD=password